 You

-If the cause of the accident is your own error or negligence, you are not permitted to seek compensation from anyone else for damages from the accident.
-One of the biggest ways you could be responsible is failure to maintain your car.
-If you do not receive routine maintenance checks, or perform work on the car by yourself, you could be found liable for the cause of the accident and subsequent damages.
-However it is important to investigate whether other parties are actually at fault for the brake failure.
+If your own error or negligence caused the accident, you cannot seek compensation from someone else for the resulting damages.
+One of the main ways you may cause an accident is by failing to maintain your car.
+If you skip routine maintenance checks or perform the work yourself, you may bear liability for the accident and the resulting damages.
+However, you should still investigate whether another party actually caused the brake failure.

 Car Manufacturer